 If the bags get “misdirected” and your luggage tags have come off your bag, the airline can easily locate you and forward your bags on to you.

-Pack your clothes in clear ziplock bags inside of your luggage.
-When going through customs the agents will sometimes open your suitcases to check for illegal contraband and if your clothes are in clear ziplock bags they can go through and see what’s inside easily without actually touching your personal items.
+Pack your clothes in clear bags inside your luggage.
+When going through customs the agents will sometimes open your suitcases to check for illegal contraband and if your clothes are in clear bags they can go through and see what’s inside easily without actually touching your personal items.

-43. Keep Your Most Important Items In Your Personal Item
+Keep Your Most Important Items In Your Personal/Carry-on Item

 Luggage stickers, covers, or even a piece of string can help you pick your luggage out of the lineup and can help prevent someone else from taking it by mistake.